gsoft-inc/wl-squide/docs/references/registration/registerRemoteModules.md

 Register one or many remote module(s).
 During registration, the module `register` function will be called with a `Runtime` instance and an optional `context` object.

+> A *remote module* a module that is not part of the current build but is **loaded at runtime** from a remote container.

 ## Reference

 ```ts